cuckoosandbox/cuckoo/docs/book/src/usage/utilities.rst

       -p PARALLEL, --parallel PARALLEL
                             Number of parallel threads to use (auto mode only).

-As best practive we suggest to adopt the following configuration if you are running Cuckoo with many virtual machines:
+As best practice we suggest to adopt the following configuration if you are running Cuckoo with many virtual machines:

     * Run a stand alone process.py in auto mode (you choose the number of parallel threads)